5G Technology

 Machine-to-machine connectivity (IoT/smart home/smart city)

 Machine-to-machine connectivity, or M2M, already exists in many devices and services , but 5G would further facilitate this.
 This stands to benefit industrial players (manufacturers, logistics suppliers, etc.) most of all, but could arguably benefit individuals or cities who want to track their use of certain resources like energy or water.
-Installed sensors can be used to collect data which can be analyzed for efficiency and the system can then be optimized towards a goal.
-Typical M2M applications in the smart home include thermostats and smoke detectors, consumer electronics and healthcare monitoring.
+Installed sensors can be used to collect data which in turn can be analyzed for efficiency and the system can then be optimized.
+Typical M2M applications in the smart home include thermostats and smoke detectors, consumer electronics, and healthcare monitoring.
 It should be noted that many such devices can operate on 4G, 3G, and even 2G networks.

 5G-based Fixed-Wireless Access (FWA) Can Provide Gigabit Broadband to Homes

 Probably the most relevant benefit of 5G to industrially developing contexts will be the potential of FWA.
-FWA is less often cited in the marketing literature, because it does not allow the industrial benefits promised in full: because it allows breadth of connectivity rather than the revolutionary strength/intensity, it should be thought of as a different kind of “5G”.
-(See the 5G Broadband / Fixed Wireless Access section).
+FWA is less often cited in the marketing literature, because it does not allow the industrial benefits promised in full.
+Because it allows breadth of connectivity rather than revolutionary strength or intensity, it should be thought of as a different kind of “5G”.
+(See the 5G Broadband / Fixed Wireless Access section.)
 As explained, FWA will still require infrastructure investments, and will not necessarily be more affordable than broadband alternatives due to the increasing power given to the carriers.

 Back to top